Emperor tamarin: Conservation

 Emperor tamarins are listed by the International Union for Conservation of Nature (IUCN) as a species of Least Concern, and there are no conservation efforts aimed directly towards this species of primates.
 Emperor tamarins populations have been in decline due to threats of deforestation and human encroachment.
 Forest fragmentation has become a huge problem for arboreal primate species in the neotropics: fragmentation causes the tamarins range to be restricted, causing populations to be isolated.
 Emperor tamarins are located in protected areas in Peru at Manú National Park and Bolivia at Manuripi-Heath Amazonian Wildlife National Reserve.
 There are no protected areas that overlap with the Brazilian populations of emperor tamarins.

 Manú National Park in Peru provides protection of the natural habitat of the emperor tamarins.
 This national park is considered to be one of the world's most important protected areas because of it being located within one of the largest biodiversity hotspots and its high species richness.
 The National Park is home to small populations of indigenous people, these indigenous people are permitted to hunt in the park.
 Research shows that indigenous subsistence hunting has effects on the larger bodied primates in the park but shows minimal effects on the emperor tamarin population size.
 There is evidence that hunting has extended the range of emperor tamarins which originally were restricted to the north bank of the Manú River are also now found on the south bank.
 Manú National Park had a successful community based ecotourism industry, and in recent years ecotourism has increased as Park administration and NGOs have taken interest in improving the livelihoods of the indigenous populations.
 Though there is cause for concern that improving the livelihoods and infrastructure of the national park may lead to negative effects on the wildlife populations including the emperor tamarins.

 Human interactions

 Many zoos observe interesting behaviors of Emperor tamarins held in captivity.
 According to staff at the Jackson Zoo in Jackson, Mississippi, their Emperor tamarins display a need for tenderness.
-They love to be stroked by human hands and lie on their backs in order to indicate to their caretakers they are requesting more special attention.
 Staff at San Francisco Zoo have reported that the species takes part in mutual grooming.